 Troubling poverty, low educational achievement, plagues of predatory lending, and unacceptable unemployment rates created a perception of scarcity.
-Sixteen years ago, community residents Sharon and Larry Adams recognized Walnut Way’s prospects for abundance and formed Walnut Way Conservation Corporation with their neighbors to organize for change.
+Since the late 90s, community residents Sharon and Larry Adams recognized Walnut Way’s prospects for abundance and formed Walnut Way Conservation Corporation with their neighbors to organize for change.

 At first, neighbors tackled urgent community challenges, working together to restore the neighborhood and drive out crime.
 In 2000, Walnut Way incorporated as a nonprofit with a board assembled from engaged neighborhood residents.
 Since then, we have united neighbors in collective action, planted orchards and gardens in vacant lots, and cultivated a spirit of enterprise.
 Our work has grown to include the quality of life plan for the Lindsay Heights Neighborhood, bounded by Interstate 43 to 20th Street and Walnut Street to Locust Street.

 The Walnut Way Center in the late 1990s.
 Boarded up and slated for demolition by the City of Milwaukee, neighbors came together to restore this dilapidated home into an active community center where residents participate in community development.

 Early in 1998 an old man said, sadly, “The neighborhood wasn’t always like this.
 It used to be people took pride keeping up their homes.
 Used to be people sat on their porches, visited, watched out for each other.
 It used to be quiet and safe.
 It used to be a good place to live.”